Musa al-Kazim: Designation

+An inscription bearing the title “Imam Musa al-Kazim” on the walls of the Imam Husayn Shrine in Karbala.

 After the death of al-Sadiq in 765, his following became fractured, for he did not publicly designate a successor to save his heir from the Abbasids' wrath.
 The majority of his followers, the antecedents of the Twelvers, ultimately accepted the imamate of his son al-Kazim, who also received the backing of some renowned students of al-Sadiq, including Hisham ibn al-Hakam and Mu'min al-Taq.
 However, instead of al-Kazim, many expected the next imam to be his elder half-brother, Isma'il ibn Ja'far, who predeceased his father.
 These were the antecedents of the Isma'ilis, some of whom waited for Isma'il to return as the Mahdi and the others instead accepted the imamate of his son Muhammad ibn Isma'il.
 When the latter died, some expected him to return as the Mahdi and others followed a line of imams who claimed descent from him.
 Even though the Isma'ilis were active against the Abbasids, they were of marginal importance until their political success much later: The Fatimid Caliphate was established in Egypt at the turn of the tenth century and the Qarmatians rose to power in Bahrain in the late ninth century.
 Their relations with the mainstream Shia were apparently tense at the time, as some have implicated them in the arrest of al-Kazim and the murder of some of his followers.